asad704/OptimizedNetworkFlow/README.md

 https://dashboardapp.au-syd.mybluemix.net/

-The dashboard works perfectly on Internet Explorer.
+The dashboard is tested and works perfectly on Internet Explorer.

 # Limitations